Shockwave therapy, or ESWT and EPAT, is newest treatment we provide.

 Resistant conditions such as

-The technology we use here at Dr. Winnick & Associates is EPAT/ESWT (Extracorporeal Shockwave Therapy/Extracorporeal Pulsed Activation Technology).
+Shockwave therapy, or ESWT (Extracorporeal Shockwave Therapy) and EPAT (Extracorporeal Pulse Activation Technology) is a treatment used here at Dr. Winnick & Associates with great success.
 It is the most advanced and highly effective non-invasive treatment method cleared by the FDA.
-This proprietary technology is based on a unique set of pressure waves that stimulate the metabolism, enhance blood circulation (Creating micro tears in the capillary level), promote new tissue growth and accelerate the healing process.
+This proprietary technology is based on a unique set of pressure waves that stimulate the metabolism, enhance blood circulation (creating micro tears in the capillary level), promote new tissue growth, and accelerate the healing process.

-Recent studies have compared shockwave therapy to PrP and found them often equal in result.
+Recent studies have compared shockwave therapy to platelet-rich plasma injections (PrP) and found them often equal in result.
 An advantage to shockwave therapy is

 - No anesthesia required